nubenetes/awesome-kubernetes/docs/demos.md

 * [medium: Build a Federation of Multiple Kubernetes Clusters With Kubefed V2](https://medium.com/better-programming/build-a-federation-of-multiple-kubernetes-clusters-with-kubefed-v2-8d2f7d9e198a)
 * [medium: Single Sign-On in Kubernetes](https://medium.com/@andriisumko/single-sign-on-in-kubernetes-1ad9528350ed) This article walks you through creating a service, exposing it with an Ingress, and adding Single Sign On.
 The article uses Okta (but of course you’re free to use any other OIDC SSO provider you prefer)
 * [Free Kubernetes 🌟🌟](https://github.com/learnk8s/free-kubernetes/) List of free Trials/Credit for Managed Kubernetes Services.
+* [medium: Kubernetes in a nutshell — tutorial for beginners 🌟🌟](https://medium.com/swlh/kubernetes-in-a-nutshell-tutorial-for-beginners-caa442dfd6c0) Deploy a complete application stack just in a few steps!

 ### CI/CD with SpringBoot for Kubernetes
 * [CI/CD for Kubernetes through a Spring Boot example (Banzai Cloud CI/CD)](https://teletype.in/@sravancynixit/CcwqFANxY)